SaamiAbbasKhan/SaamiAbbasKhan/README.md

-- 👋 Hi, I’m @SaamiAbbasKhan
+ 👋 Hi, I’m @SaamiAbbasKhan
-- 👀 I’m interested in almost everything 😑
+ 👀 I’m interested in almost everything 😑
-- 🌱 I’m currently learning java full stack.
-- 💞️ I’m open to colloberate.
+ 💞️ I’m open to colloberate.
-- 📫 How to reach me: Feel free to message me on my email (khansaamiabbas@gmail.com)
-- 😄 Pronouns: he/him
+ 📫 How to reach me: Feel free to message me on my email (khansaamiabbas@gmail.com) 😄 Pronouns: he/him
-- ⚡ Fun fact: Can't think of one right now, but I'll update this later! 😅 In the meantime, feel free to ignore!
+ ⚡ Fun fact: Can't think of one right now, but I'll update this later! 😅 In the meantime, feel free to ignore!
-- 🥲 Used to do python but ... (https://github.com/Kingsam70?tab=repositories)
+ 🥲 Used to do python but ... (https://github.com/Kingsam70?tab=repositories)

 <!---